holadepo/docs/astro/cli/configure-cli.md

     For example, to install v1.0.0 of the Astro CLI on a Windows machine with an AMD 64 architecture, download `astro_1.0.0-converged_windows_amd64.zip`.

-2. Run the following command to unzip the executable:
+2. If the `.zip` file does not automatically unzip, run the following command to unzip the executable:

     ```sh
     tar -xvzf .\astrocli.tar.gz